African American Soldiers During World War II

 Curriculum Connections:

-• USII.7.C – The student will apply social science skills to understand the major causes and effects of American involvement in World War II by explaining and evaluating the impact of the war on the home front.
+USII.6 The student will apply history and social science skills to understand the major causes and events of World War II and the effects of America’s role by

 Your message has been submitted.